 There are numerous interesting things to see in this walk.
 As you start the walk you will come across Tahiti square, it is one of the best residential squares in Kathmandu with 500 years old temples and stupas.
 After that take, a short stop at Kathesimbhu Stupa, a replica of the Swayambhunath Temple, the monkey temple.
-You can see numerous pray flag and spice stores in the vicinity of the stupa.
+You can see numerous prayer flags and spice stores in the vicinity of the stupa.

 The next interesting thing you will see during the walk is at Kilagal.
 A tree log pinned with numerous coins, It is Wasseya Dega, the goddess of toothache.
 Locals believe that you can get rid of toothache by nailing coins here.
 No wonder you would see a lot of dentists in the surrounding, who are there to capitalize on the myth.

 After walking for another 50 meters or so past the Ugratara Temple and a few bahals, you will come across the Ason Market.
 It was centuries the start of the caravan route to Tibet.
 You can spend hours in this square with lots of business activities going on as this is the busiest local market in Kathmandu.
-Street vendors and businesses selling spices, utensils, and clothing to the locals.
+Street vendors and businesses sell spices, utensils, and clothing to the locals.
 Another few minutes of walk takes you to the Indra chowk.
 It has the most famous Lassi store (A drink made of yogurt with nuts, sweet in taste).
 Don’t miss the Pote (multicolored crystal jewelry) stores glittering nearby.
 There are numerous other temples like the Naradevi temple, The Machindranath temple, and many others in the surrounding to visit.
 You can continue into the Kathmandu durbar square from here.

 The Cuisines Of Kirtipur

 Kirtipur is an easy half-day trip from Kathmandu (to the north) or Patan (to the east), but this charming Newari town does not get a lot of tourists.
 Most tourists miss this because many tour operators or travel guides do not suggest food from Kirtipur to foreigners believing that they do not eat spicy food.
-There are few places in Kirtipur which serve the locals mainly but can be a food adventure for the tourists as well.
-These places serve the typal Newari cuisines made of buffalo meat, chicken, pulses, and vegetables with the drink of choice being ‘Aila’, a home-made rice wine.
+There are few places in Kirtipur that serve the locals mainly but can be a food adventure for the tourists as well.
+These places serve the typal Newari cuisines made of buffalo meat, chicken, pulses, and vegetables with the drink of choice being ‘Aila’, a homemade rice wine.
 Most of the food is spicy hot but you can find food items that are not spicy as well.
 You sit on the floor rather than tables and eat on leaf plates.
 The variety of food is great and buff Choila, Smokey, and spiced buffalo meat is something you do not want to miss!
 Lahana is the most famous among all the local Newari restaurants in Kirtipur.

 Bardia National Park

-While Chitwan National park is the choice of the national park for many tour operators and travelers due to its easy access and reasonable price, the animal sightings around Chitwan national park has gone down, thanks to overcrowding of tourists.
+While Chitwan National park is the choice of the national park for many tour operators and travelers due to its easy access and reasonable price, the animal sightings around Chitwan national park have gone down, thanks to overcrowding of tourists.
 If you want to experience a quiet safari in the Jungle, then Bardia national park in western Nepal might be a better choice.